LionelDraghi/smk/docs/index.md

 ## Portability

-This tool heavily rely on [`strace`](https://en.wikipedia.org/wiki/Strace) utility, and thus is dependent on Linux for now.
+This tool heavily relies on [`strace`](https://en.wikipedia.org/wiki/Strace) utility, and thus is dependent on Linux for now.

 I keep OS dependencies as small and localized as possible to ease porting.
 Currently, both dependencies to GNAT for the Spawn procedure, and to the